skorch-dev/skorch/docs/user/LLM.rst

   inputs, it might be confused about the structure of the expected response;
   carefully rewording the prompt or using few-shot learning may help here.

-* If the model tries to inserts a new line before the label, add the new line to your prompt.
+* If the model tries to insert a spurious new line/space before the label, add it to your prompt.
+If the model still insists, change the label to contain that new line/space, e.g. from "positive" to " positive".

 * If the model doesn't produce any output, check if ``clf.model_.max_length`` is not set too low.
 Hopefully, these tips can help resolving the most common